solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc/grpc-transcoding.md

 ## Summary and next steps

 Congratulations!
-You successfully enabled Gloo Edge to accept HTTP requests for your gRPC service and transform the HTTP request to gRPC requests so that the gRPC upstream can process it.
+You successfully enabled Gloo Gateway to accept HTTP requests for your gRPC service and transform the HTTP request to gRPC requests so that the gRPC upstream can process it.
 You also explored how HTTP mappings are added to a gRPC API and what tools you can use to generate proto descriptors for your upstreams.
 This allows you to enjoy the benefits of using gRPC for your microservices while also having a traditional REST API that internet-facing clients can use without the need to maintain two sets of code.

 You can explore more HTTP mappings in the [Transcoding reference]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/grpc/transcoding-reference/" %}}).
-Gloo Edge also supports the gRPC-Web protocol to allow browser clients that use HTTP/1 or HTTP/2 to access a gRPC service.
+Gloo Gateway also supports the gRPC-Web protocol to allow browser clients that use HTTP/1 or HTTP/2 to access a gRPC service.
 For more information, see [gRPC for web clients]({{% versioned_link_path fromRoot="/guides/traffic_management/listener_configuration/grpc_web/" %}}).